rdsathene/documents/sukutomo-calendar.md

 *I realized I was looking up the same information, and crafting the same tweets from scratch year after year.
-I'm creating this both for myself, and whomever my successor will be*
+I'm creating this both for myself, and whomever my successor will be.
+The images for the tweets appear above the tweets.
+If using the HackMD version instead of github, be sure to use the md view to copy, so that you avoid pasting unencoded characters into TweetDeck.*

 # January